China moves closer to launching cross-border ETFs

 The market widely expects China to initially approve two cross-border ETF products.

-In addition to E Fund's fund which aims to list in Shanghai, another similar product, developed by China Asset Management Co and tracks the Hang Seng Index .HSI, will be traded on the Shenzhen Stock Exchange, analysts said.
+In addition to E Fund's fund which aims to list in Shanghai, another similar product, developed by China Asset Management Co and tracks the Hang Seng Index, will be traded on the Shenzhen Stock Exchange, analysts said.

 Some of China's biggest fund managers, such as Bosera Asset Management Co and Harvest Fund Management Co have partnered with overseas index publishers in developing cross-border ETFs.